martintasker/small-corpus/README.md

 This ranking is conventional in information retrieval and is known as TF-IDF:
-"term-frequency, times inverse document-frequency": the IDF means you rank words by their rarity in documents, and the TF means you rank documents by how often a given rare word occurs in it.
+"term-frequency, times inverse document-frequency": the IDF means you rank words by their rarity in documents, and the TF means you rank documents by how often a given word occurs in it.
 Multiply the two together and you have the overall document ranking.
 See, eg, [here](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) for more.